cysouw/diathesis/text/c07_participle.md

 b.
 Dieser Brief gehört geschrieben.
 :::

 The term ~~participle~~ is used in this chapter for the wordform known in German grammar as *Partizip II* (see [@sec:participles-identifying-participles]).
 There is also a *Partizip I*, but this wordform plays a much more restricted role in German grammar.
 It will be discussed in Chapter [-@sec:adj].
-In identifying light-verb constructions with participles care has to be taken to distinguish them from constructions in which the participle is used as a depictive secondary predicate.
-Both constructions superficially look very similar (see [@sec:participles-secondary-predicates]).

 Many light-verb constructions with participles will be discussed in more than one subsection in this chapter.
 This is necessary because many light-verb constructions show different sentence alternations for different verbs.
 Typically, participles of intransitive and transitive verbs will lead to different alternations.
 For example, some intransitive verbs, like *schlafen* 'to sleep' [@next a], allow for an *werden* impersonal passive in which the nominative argument is dropped (see [@sec:participles-werden-impersonal-passive]).
 In contrast, with many transitive verbs, like *putzen* 'to clean' [@next b], the *werden* passive shows a different diathesis in which the accusative is turned into a nominative (see [@sec:participles-werden-passive]).